prevent an ADA lawsuit

 What is an ADA website lawsuit?

-An ADA website lawsuit is made against you because your website is not accessible.
-And the reason for this is that websites are now more like public accommodations that should be easily accessible to everyone without any discrimination.
+You could face an ADA website lawsuit if your site isn’t accessible.
+This is because websites are now considered public accommodations and should be accessible to everyone without discrimination.

 Web Accessibility